 - Major fault and shear zones previously untested for gold

 Since the partnership with Koza in 2015 a full regional stream sediment programme was conducted.
 Numerous new streams were identified containing gold.
 Follow up prospecting and mapping is on-going.
 Geophysical surveys and a soil sampling is complete.
-Drilling in progress.
+Drilling in 2017 confirmed gold bearing veins.